SERVAIS URTEXT SERIES

 Servais and Léonard - 2me Grand Duo de Concert sur des thèmes de Beethoven (Urtext Edition)

-A great specimen of a collaboration of the time comes in the form of the Grand Duo for violin and cello by François Servais (1807–66) and Henry Vieuxtemps (1820-81), both Belgian virtuosos.
-The Grand Duo is based on Meyerbeer’s opera Les Huguenots and is dedicated to Prince Nikolai Borisovich Yusupov [grandson] (1827–91), Marshal of the Russian Imperial Court as well as a violinist and composer.
-Notably, Yusupov transcribed Servais’s Souvenir de Spa and Fantaisie sur deux Airs Russes for violin.
+The Grand Duo for violin and cello is a collaboration between two Belgian virtuosos: François Servais (1807–66) and Henry Vieuxtemps (1820–81).
+Based on themes from Meyerbeer’s Les Huguenots, the work is dedicated to Prince Nikolai Borisovich Yusupov (1827–91), Marshal of the Russian Imperial Court, as well as a violinist and composer.
+Yusupov also transcribed Servais’s Souvenir de Spa and Fantaisie sur deux Airs Russes for violin.

 Arrangements